itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * You don't know how much you have neglected yourself, unless you make yourself a priority again! #Priority #Self #Motivation #Success
 * The only relationships that do not have arguments are those with a lot of secrets.🤣 #Relationship
 * You can dream in comfort but not succeed in comfort. #Success #Motivation
-* Letting go of our inhibitions and doing our best can help us move beyond our limits, and achieve progress. #Sucecss #Motivation
+* Letting go of our inhibitions and doing our best can help us move beyond our limits, and achieve progress. #Success #Motivation
 * Success in life largely depends on how you handle your failures. #Life #Motivation #Success
 * Some people think that to be *strong* is to never feel pain.
 In reality, the strongest people are the ones who feel it, understand it and *accept* it! #Pain #Motivation #Strong
 * People should be blessed in life with friends who are like both Mirrors and Shadows.
 Mirrors don't lie and Shadows never leave. #Friends #People #Life